Polyides rotunda

 Polyides rotunda is a species of small red marine alga in the family Polyidaceae.

 Description

 Polyides rotunda grows to 20 cm in length, its cartilaginous, terete and branches two or three times dichotomously.
 The branches are about 2 mm in diameter reaching a uniform height.
 The holdfast is disc like.
 In colour it is purplish red.

+They are exclusively multicellular, like all Polyidaceae.

 Habitat

 Generally epilithic in rock pools in the littoral and upper sublittoral.
 Sand tolerant.

 Distribution

 Generally distributed around Ireland, Great Britain, the Isle of Man and the Channel Islands.

 Reproduction

 Polyides rotunda is dioecious.
 The spermatangial cells develop in swollen areas near the apices.
 Cystocarps develop near the apices.
 The tetrasporangia are cruciate, that is cross-shaped.